Death of Adama Traoré: Aftermath

 A lawyer specialized in police violence suggested that state medical examiners will tend to try to protect the system and lack independence.
 A subsequent internal police investigation exonerated the officers.
 In interviews Traoré's sister has stated that she believes that his death was the direct result of excessive use of force by the police whereas the two autopsies and four medical reports ordered by the magistrates conclude that the police officers were not responsible for his death.
 On July 10, 2020, the magistrates in charge of investigating the death of Traoré ordered a new medical report but this time to be carried out by doctors in Belgium.

 His death sparked major protests in Paris, Lyon, and Toulouse under the slogan Justice pour Adama (Justice for Adama).
 The protests styled themselves after the American Black Lives Matter movement, and similarly focused on the grievance voiced that Black and Arab communities in France suffer disproportionately at the hands of the police.

 Legacy

 Traoré became a major symbol for anti-police brutality activists.
 His older sister, Assa Traoré, became an anti-racism activist as a result of his death.
 Assa herself was sued for defamation by three police officers she accused of obstructing justice, with the trial commencing in May 2021.

+While in détention, Adame Traoré was accused by a cellmate of prison rape.
+His victim, Steven, was later indemnified by a national fund for victims.
+Yacouba Traoré, one of Adama Traoré's brothers, launched a punitive expedition against Steven and was later sentenced to jail for the beating and abduction of his brother's rape victim.

 On 29 May 2020, French legal authorities released a final report clearing the three officers involved of wrongdoing and triggering renewed protests.
 Protesters also expressed solidarity with the George Floyd protests, which erupted in the United States and elsewhere in late May.
 Demonstrations in Paris, Marseille, Lyon, and Lille honoured both Floyd and Traoré.
 On 2 June, over 20,000 protesters marched again in Paris, along with 2,500 in Lille, 1,800 in Marseille, and 1,200 in Lyon.

+A memorial rally originally planned for Saturday, 8 July 2023 in Beaumont-sur-Oise was banned by a court ruling fearful of a return of the urban violence that had shaken France in the preceding week.
+An unauthorized march took place in Paris the same day and was broken up by the BRAV-M, an Île-de-France rapid reaction squad.
+An IGPN administrative inquiry has been opened into the circumstances surrounding the violence of the arrest of Yssoufou Traoré (Adama's brother), during which three journalists were also injured.
+The initial charges against Traoré were dropped shortly after he was transferred to the hospital on Saturday evening.